ninewise/dissertation/umgap/components/reporting.md

 into a format ready for interpreting.
 The `umgap taxa2freq` tool creates a frequency table on a given target rank (species by default).
-This frequency table is in a CSV-format, so it can be loaded into a spreadsheet program to start working on visualisations.
-Alternatively, the `umgap taxa2tree` command will directly create interactive visualisations to view in the browser.
+This frequency table is in a CSV-format, so it can be loaded into a spreadsheet program to start working on visualizations.
+Alternatively, the `umgap taxa2tree` command will directly create interactive visualizations to view in the browser.
 Note that it does contact the Unipept API server to create these.

 #### Usage